ACTIVITIES IN 2022

 With over 12000 students Hamburg University of Applied Sciences (Hochschule für Angewandte Wissenschaften Hamburg, HAW) is the second largest institute of higher education in the Hamburg region and one of the largest of its kind (University of Applied Sciences) in Germany.
 Founded in 1970, HAW's roots go back to the 18th century.
 Its practice based teaching developed with industry, guarantees that participants can readily apply their knowledge.
 HAW aeronautical engineering graduates are well recognized and successfully engaged in all areas of aviation, nationally and internationally.
 The university has established a research focal point in aeronautical engineering.
 All research is done in close cooperation with industry.

-is the continuous education branch of the Hamburg University of Applied Sciences.
-Since 1995 WINQ offers high-value seminars and courses at low prices.
-WINQ's programme includes short courses as well as and long term development for professionals. http://www.WINQ.de.
+was the continuous education branch of the Hamburg University of Applied Sciences.
+Starting in 1995 WINQ offered high-value seminars and courses and cooperated in running the Aircraft Design Short Course in Hamburg.

-Aero is the "Aircraft Design and Systems Group" at HAW Hamburg.
-Aero's aim is to guide research assistants to cooperative dissertations and to conduct funded projects in research, development and teaching (short courses).
-Aero is organising the Short Course Aircraft Design.
+AEROero is the "Aircraft Design and Systems Group" at HAW Hamburg.
+AERO's aim is to guide research assistants to cooperative dissertations and to conduct funded projects in research, development and teaching (short courses).
+AERO is organizing the Short Course Aircraft Design.

 SHORT COURSE EXAMPLE: 2011